-If you’re planning to do a link building campaign, you should perform a technical SEO site audit first.
+If you’re planning to do a link building campaign, check out the raven link builder guide for a list of strategies that are still effective in 2018.
+You should also perform a technical SEO site audit before you start any sort of backlink campaign.
 Doing so will ensure that there aren’t any serious issues with indexation, crawlability or link structure.
 In fact, there are 5 key areas you should focus on.

 - Highlight technical issues

 - Analyze your backlink profile

 - Uncover broken links and pages